-This spa has outlets in six airports -- Seattle-Tacoma International Airport, Nashville International Airport, Pittsburgh International Airport, Sacramento International airport, Ohio's Port Columbus International Airport and Cincinnati/Northern Kentucky International Airport.
+This spa has outlets in Seattle-Tacoma International Airport, Nashville International Airport, Pittsburgh International Airport and Ohio's Port Columbus International Airport.
 If you're in a hurry, the spa offers a 15-minute single shot or 30-minute double shot fully clothed massages, along with seated and foot massages.
 With any massage, customers can add the spa's signature Heat Therapy in 10-minute increments, featuring a warm flax seed wrap on the neck and shoulders and an eye pillow for tired eyes.

-Let's say you have some time to kill at Dallas/Fort Worth International Airport and you're located in Terminal D. Then take some time and check out the SkySPA at the Grand Hyatt DFW, attached to Terminal D and one of my favorite airport hotels.
+Let's say you have some time to kill at Dallas/Fort Worth International Airport and you're located in Terminal D. Then take some time and check out the SkySPA at the Grand Hyatt DFW, attached to Terminal D and a favorite airport hotel.
 Services include massages, facials and body treatments.
 You also have access to the spa's 24-hour fitness center and saline pool.